Plumsail/helpdesk-docs/Online/Configuration Guide/deprecated/Appearance (before 2.1.1).rst

 You can hide or display the SharePoint out of the box quick launch bar as well as customize HelpDesk navigation.

-Navigate to settings using the icon in the navbar:
+Navigate to settings using the icon in the navbar

 |SettingsIcon|